 A relationship crisis can stop you in your tracks.

-Sometimes you can see it coming and sometimes you can’t.
+Sometimes people can see it coming and sometimes it's a total shock.
 Often a crisis is the only thing that gets the attention of family members.
 They are suddenly willing to do something about it because ignoring the problem finally seems, well, out of the question.

 My method of addressing family therapy and relationship therapy seizes this moment when people are ripe for change.